Aliasmk/aliasmk.github.io/_posts/2022-07-31-unit-testing-with-stm32cubeide.md

 ## Guide To Setting Up Native Unit Testing With STM32CubeIDE

 This guide assumes you are working on Windows, and have STM32CubeIDE installed.
-If not, you can download it from ST's website at [https://www.st.com/en/development-tools/stm32cubeide.html](https://www.st.com/en/development-tools/stm32cubeide.html){:target="_blank"}.
-Although optional, [Git for Windows](https://git-scm.com/download/win){:target="_blank"} should be installed if you wish to clone or submodule the GoogleTest repository rather than downloading the zip from GitHub.
+If not, you can download it from ST's website at [https://www.st.com/en/development-tools/stm32cubeide.html](https://www.st.com/en/development-tools/stm32cubeide.html).

 ### Setting Up The Local Compiler

-The easiest way to add a local unit testing configuration to an STM32 project is to create a separate local C/C++ project and use it as a template when creating a build configuration in the STM32 project.
-We'll need a native C/C++ compiler installed.
-If you already have a *POSIX compatible* native C/C++ development environment installed, you can skip this section.
+The easiest way to add a local unit testing configuration to an STM32 project is to create a native C/C++ project and use it as a template to create a build configuration in the STM32 project.
+We will use MSYS2's package manager to download and install the MinGW64 C/C++ toolchain and GoogleTest libraries.
+If you already have a native C/C++ development environment installed, you can skip this section and download the GoogleTest library manually from your native toolchain's repository.

-Download MSYS2 from [https://www.msys2.org/](https://www.msys2.org/){:target="_blank"}.
-MSYS2 is a fork of Cygwin, and is used specifically over MinGW because it has a POSIX-compatible environment.
-This is important because GoogleTest uses the POSIX threading model, and won't compile properly with a standard installation of MinGW.

-Install MSYS2, and run the MSYS2 shell (if it doesn't open after installation, you can find it by searching "MSYS2 MSYS" in the Start Menu).
-Run `pacman -Syu` , which will start the first of two stages required to bring the package manager up to date.
+Download and install MSYS2 from [https://www.msys2.org/](https://www.msys2.org/).
+When installed run the MSYS2 shell (if it doesn't open after installation, you can find it by searching "MSYS2 MSYS" in the Start Menu).
+Run the command `pacman -Syu` , which will start the first of two stages required to bring the package manager up to date.
 Allow the package manager to install the packages.
 Between stages, the terminal window will prompt you to close and manually reopen the terminal by clicking on the MSYS2 MSYS start menu or desktop icon.
-Complete the setup by running `pacman -Syu` again and accepting the package download when prompted.
+Complete the setup by running `pacman -Syu` a second time and accepting the package download when prompted.

 Once MSYS2 is fully updated, you can begin installing the required development packages.
-Run `pacman -S base-devel gcc gdb` to install basic unix-like commands, the gcc compiler, and the gdb debugger.
+Run `pacman -S base-devel mingw-w64-x86_64-toolchain mingw-w64-x86_64-gtest` to install basic unix-like commands, the MinGW compiler and the GoogleTest libraries.
 Other packages and libraries you want can be installed later and will be made automatically available to the compiler.

-Assuming you used the default installation path from the MSYS2 installer, add `C:\msys64\usr\bin` to your PATH.
-Do this by searching for "environment variable" in the Start Menu, clicking the entry that says "Edit The System Environment Variables", and then in the dialog click Environment Variables.
-Click New or Browse, add the path, and click OK out of all windows.

 ### Creating the Donor Project

 Open STM32CubeIDE into a new or existing workspace.

 From File→New→C/C++ Project, create a new C++ Managed Build project.
-On the next page, name it TestTemplate, select the Hello World C++ project type and use the Cygwin GCC toolchain.
-The hello world project will let us make sure that our compiler is working, and the Cygwin GCC toolchain is actually the one we just installed with MSYS2 (MSYS2 is a fork of Cygwin).
+On the next page, name it TestTemplate, select the Hello World C++ project type and use the MinGW GCC toolchain.
+The hello world project will let us make sure that our compiler is working;

 {% include imgwcaption.html
 imgurl="/assets/img/posts/2022-07-31-unit-testing-with-stm32cubeide/ProjectCreateB.png"